Looking at paintings

 What is the course about?

-This online art history course looks chronologically at key works of Western art on show in London’s collections from the Renaissance to the early 20th century.
+This art history course looks chronologically at key works of Western art on show in London’s collections from the Renaissance to the early 20th century.
 It examines paintings from the different ‘genres’ of painting: narrative, portrait, scenes from daily life, landscapes, animal, religious and still life, discussing each painting in the context of its era and its artist’s career.

 What will we cover?